meerkat-citronella/meerkat-citronella.github.io/post.markdown

 }
 ```

-We again make use of the splat notation, as well as terneray operators (read more here) and the `&&` notation. `setNotes` here is identifying the note that is being edited (by comparing the coordinates of the note (`cv`) with the coordinates in the locally-scoped `note` variable) and adding (or editing) the `note` property.
+We again make use of the splat notation, as well as ternary operators (read more here) and the `&&` notation. `setNotes` here is identifying the note that is being edited (by comparing the coordinates of the note (`cv`) with the coordinates in the locally-scoped `note` variable) and adding (or editing) the `note` property.

 The `textarea` is now a controlled component.
 You can log `notes` to the console, and see that is updating as you edit a note.